Technical Reference

 Here \(e\) is vapor pressure in hPa (1 kPa = 10 hPa) and \(T\) is absolute temperature in Kelvin.
 The constant 216.7 follows from the universal gas constant and molecular weights (WMO/ASHRAE tables).

-5) Station Pressure vs Altitude
+5. Station Pressure & Altitude

 \( P(h) = 101.325 \,\Bigl(1 - 2.25577\times10^{-5}\,h\Bigr)^{5.2559} \) [kPa]

-6) Analytic Solvers & Numerics
+6. Analytic Solvers & Numerics

 6.1 Solve RH for a target VPD (fixed T)

-From \( VPD = e_s(T)\,(1 - RH/100) \Rightarrow RH = 100\,\bigl(1 - VPD/e_s(T)\bigr) \).
+From \( VPD = e_s(T)\,(1 - RH/100) \) it follows directly that \( RH = 100\,\bigl(1 - VPD/e_s(T)\bigr) \).

 6.2 Solve T for a target VPD (fixed RH)